amirashoori7/js-temps/README.md

 # js-temps
-frequently used front template with JavaScript, JQuery and customized bootstrap
+frequently used front templates with JavaScript, JQuery and customized bootstrap